The Force (advertisement): Commercial

 Volkswagen had not aired a commercial during the Super Bowl in more than 10 years, but in 2011, the company ran two ads, both from advertising agency Deutsch.
 The other was called "Black Beetle".

-The advertisement for the 2012 Volkswagen Passat, created by Eric Springer, Michael Kadin, Josh Rose, Ryan Mclaughlin, Craig Melchiano and David Povill at Deutsch, features a young boy (played by Max Page) in full Darth Vader regalia attempting to use the Force to start a washing machine and a clothes dryer, and to wake the dog and a doll.
-After he is unsuccessful in those attempts, he is startled to discover that he can start the car, though his father actually does it using a remote control.
+The advertisement for the 2012 Volkswagen Passat features a young boy (played by Max Page) in full Darth Vader regalia attempting to use the Force to start a washing machine and a clothes dryer, and to wake the dog and a doll.
+After he is unsuccessful in those attempts, he is startled to discover that he can start the car, though his father does it using a remote control.

 The film was directed by Lance Acord and produced by Park Pictures featuring the musical track "Imperial March" composed by John Williams.

 Actors

-Max Page had never seen any of the Star Wars movies, saying he was too scared.
-He met James Earl Jones, the voice of Vader in the Star Wars movies, in New York City on February 7.
-On May 24, Page appeared in costume, with the Star Wars Darth Vader music playing, at the inauguration of the Volkswagen Chattanooga Assembly Plant.
+Max Page had never seen any of the Star Wars films, saying he was too scared.
+He met James Earl Jones, the voice of Vader in the Star Wars films, in New York City on 7 February.
+On 24 May, Page appeared in costume, with the Star Wars Darth Vader music playing, at the inauguration of the Volkswagen Chattanooga Assembly Plant.

 In addition, Page played Reed Hellstrom on the American TV soap opera The Young and the Restless, appeared in local commercials, and had acted "since he was barely able to walk".

-Kovar McClure, an American-born actor, plays the father in the spot.

-Health

 When he was three months old, Page had life-saving surgery, and soon after that received a pacemaker to treat a heart disorder called Tetralogy of Fallot.
 Children's Hospital Los Angeles (CHLA) cardiology chief Michael Silka said, "He can essentially have normal activity and with careful care, a full life is a reasonable expectation."
-Page, at age 7, had another corrective open-heart surgery at CHLA on June 14, 2012.
+Page, at age 7, had another corrective open-heart surgery at CHLA on 14 June 2012.
 He received a valve expected to last 15 years.